 Himalayan Cat Weight

-Himalayan cats have a medium to large square build which, along with their long fur, makes them appear larger than their weight suggests.
+A full grown Himalayan male generally weighs 9 to 14 pounds while females are smaller at just 7 to 11 pounds.
+They have a medium to large square build which, along with their long fur, makes them appear larger than their weight suggests.

 Due to their solid physique they might even look fat, but if they are in the range indicated, they’re at a healthy weight.

 These colorful beauties may look regal and serious.
 But they are true sweethearts.
 They have adopted the Persian’s affectionate nature with just a dose of the Siamese’s chattiness.
 Your Himalayan cat may not be loudly demanding.
 But he will make his presence known with sweet mews and plaintive stares from those big blue eyes.